Greenstand/treetracker-admin-api/README.md

 [project root dir]/server/src/datasources/treetrackerTest.datasource.json
 ```

+NOTE: please do not set this datasource to point to our dev DB, because the tests would clear all the data in the DB.
+It would cause trouble if we don't have any data in the dev DB.

+To locally install postgresDB, this app might be helpful: https://postgresapp.com/

 To run test:

 ```
 npm test
 ```

-And also need to run a command to compile the Loopback files when files changed:
+To make the test process more smooth, we suggest running a command to compile the Loopback files automatically when files change:

 ```
 npm run watch